sebs-code/corpus/README.md

 # Algorithms-Data-Structures

-Various algorithms and data structures implemented in Python.
-Used for learning and as a reference.
+This repo contains various algorithms and data structures implemented in Python.
+It was created as a learning tool and intended to be used for as a future reference.